cimo/IpCamera_cp/README.md

 IpCamera cp
 ==============

-This is a open source IpCamera control panel with FFMPEG and motion framework
+This is a open source IpCamera control panel with FFMPEG and motion framework.

 | Features |
 |:---|